British Bugs

 Family: Cixiidae

-A widespread and reasonably common species found typically on deciduous trees in woodland, but also in other habitats including grasslands with mixed vegetation.
+A widespread and common species found on deciduous trees and sshrubs.

 Adult: May to October